aregtech/areg-sdk/README.md

 <details open><summary> Click to show / hide <code>Configure logging</code>.</summary><br/>

-Applications built on the AREG framework can be compiled with or without logging.
+Applications based on the AREG framework can be compiled with or without logging.
 If you choose to compile with logging, you'll need to configure [_log.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/log.init) to set scopes, priorities, and file names for logging.

 Here's an example configuration for the log file:
 ```